Smoothie bowls- an easy healthy way to start your morning

 pomegranate seeds

-You can also upgrade your smoothies with following superfoods, herbs and spices (by adding them in the blender with other smoothie ingredients), but definitely not limited to only these:
+You can also upgrade your smoothies with following foods, herbs and spices (by adding them in the blender with other smoothie ingredients), but definitely not limited to only these:

 maca powder